bugfishtm/suitefish-cms/SECURITY.md

-## Security Policy
+# 🛡️ Security Policy

-### 🛡️ Reporting a Vulnerability

-We take the security of our project seriously.
-If you discover a security vulnerability, please follow these steps:
+I take security seriously and appreciate responsible disclosure.
+If you discover a vulnerability, please follow these steps:

-1. **Do not** create a public GitHub issue for the vulnerability.
+- **Do not** report it via public GitHub issues or discussions.
+Instead, please contact the [security@bugfish.eu](mailto:security@bugfish.eu) email address directly.
-2. Email your findings to security@bugfish.eu
-3. Provide as much information as possible, including:
-   - A description of the vulnerability
+- Provide as much detail as possible, including a description of the issue, steps to reproduce it, and its potential impact.
-   - Steps to reproduce
-   - Potential impact

-### 🔍 What to Expect

-- We will acknowledge receipt of your report.
-- We will strive to keep you informed about the progress of addressing the issue.
-- Once the vulnerability is confirmed and fixed, we will inform you.

-### ⚖️ No Warranty
+I aim to acknowledge reports within **2–4 weeks** and will update you on our progress once the issue is verified and addressed.

-This project is licensed under **GPLv3**, which means it comes **without any warranty**.
-We provide the software **as-is**, without guarantees of security, reliability, or fitness for any purpose.
-Use at your own risk.
+This software is provided as-is, without any guarantees of security, reliability, or fitness for any particular purpose.
+We do not take responsibility for any damage, data loss, security breaches, or other issues that may arise from using this software.
+By using this software, you agree that We are not liable for any direct, indirect, incidental, or consequential damages.
+Use it at your own risk.

-🐟 Bugfish <3
+🐟 Bugfish